 Layton, Peter (1996).
 Glass Art, London: A & C Black Press.

+In contrast to this technique, which is unique in the Israeli art scene, within the international scene there are many such artists who work with glue in order to build their glass sculptures.
+Among them one could mention artists such as Daniel Arsham, Ana Teresa Fernandez, Marta Klonowska and Joshepha Gasch-Muche.

 In this quotation, the artist is referring to the time when the former Soviet Union was experiencing “perestroika,” which entailed all the political reforms and reorganization of the economy between 1987-1991 led by Mikhail Gorbachev.
 Another term related with this era is “glasnost,” which was perceived in the West as a bent toward more freedom of speech and democratization, however, Gorbachev perceived it more in terms of adopting transparency and lack of censorship in all things related to the economical restructuring and government practices (from this there was slippage to the general concept of freedom of speech and relief of censorship for all citizens).